Journal of Samuel Kiechel

 Brunswick, 1572

-The focus on churches in many early modern city-views served as a display of wealth and a symbol of the population’s piety.
-Religion was a dominant factor in everyday life.
-With the Protestant Reformation less than a hundred years old, religious views were highly politicised.
-Therefore, displaying the Christian virtue of a city was as important as showing its wealth or defensive strength.
-Publications such as the “Civitates” were used as a form of advertisement for the depicted cities.
-Their city views often emphasised those elements, while others, like derelict buildings or the low-quality housing of the poor, were omitted.
+The emphasis on churches in many early modern city-views served as a display of wealth and a symbol of the population’s piety.
+Sometimes the churches appear to have been depicted at a slightly larger scale than the surrounding buildings, making them stand out more.
+Religion was a dominant aspect in daily life, and with the Protestant Reformation less than a hundred years old, religious views were highly politicised.
+Therefore, showcasing a city’s Christian virtue was as important as displaying its wealth or defensive strength.
+Publications like the Civitates were used as advertisements for the depicted cities.
+The published views often highlighted those elements, while others, such as neglected buildings or the poor’s low-quality housing, were omitted.

 Crossing the Lüneburg Heath

 Samuel Kiechel departed from Brunswick on 5 July.
-His journal recounts how early modern public transport worked: Our traveller went to a city gate early in the morning.
-Under the gate, carters from various villages in the Lüneburg Heath had gathered and were awaiting passengers.
+His journal recounts how early modern public transport worked: Our traveller went to a city gate in the morning.
+Under the gate, carters from various villages in the Lüneburg Heath had gathered, awaiting passengers.
 These carters had presumably delivered goods to Brunswick and were now returning, taking passengers to avoid travelling with empty carts.

-At the gate, Kiechel encountered a ‘Nadlergeselle’ and a woman eager to travel to Lüneburg.
-A ‘Nadlergeselle’ was a journeyman skilled in drawing wires from different metals such as iron and copper.
+At the gate, Kiechel encountered a “nadler gesell”1 (Nadlergeselle) and a woman eager to travel to Lüneburg.
+A Nadlergeselle was a journeyman skilled in drawing wires from different metals such as iron and copper.
 Our traveller and his two new companions paid a carter to take them four miles to the next village.

 Groß Oesingen was a small settlement.
 Contrary to our traveller’s account and according to modern maps, it is not situated in the centre of the Heath but in its southern part.
 The location was along the main road connecting Brunswick with Lüneburg and Hamburg, and it is mentioned in some itineraries.
 The road ran from Brunswick via Meinersen, Osen (Groß Oesingen), Sauerborg, and Ollendorf to Lüneburg.2